 Counselor & Substance Abuse Prevention Coordinator

 Christopher Edwards is a former doctoral intern of CHWS and has returned to assume the role of Substance Abuse Prevention Coordinator.
-He earned his Master’s degree from Pacific University and will soon have his Doctoral degree in Clinical Psychology.
+He earned both his master’s and doctoral degrees from Pacific University near Portland, OR.
 Chris has worked in a variety of settings including community mental health, the public school system, and several university counseling centers.
-Chris’s research interests are within the field of eating disorders and environmental psychology.
+Chris’s research interests lie within the field of eating disorders, health psychology, substance abuse prevention, and environmental psychology.